d-santiago/spotify-song-recommendation/README.md

 # Spotify Song Recommendation System (2022)

-Content Based Filtering Spotify Song Recommendation System using KMeans Clustering and Euclidean Distance.
+The following project is a content-based filtering Spotify song recommendation system using KMeans clustering and Euclidean distance.

 ## Technologies
 - Python